from napari_convpaint.conv_paint_model import ConvpaintModel

 # Plot the prediction

-axes[1].imshow(prediction, cmap=cmap,interpolation='nearest')#,vmin=1,vmax=3)
+axes[1].imshow(segmentation, cmap=cmap,interpolation='nearest')#,vmin=1,vmax=3)

 axes[1].set_title('Prediction')